 The Company's lease agreement with respect to office space in Seattle, Washington, as amended, expires on March 31, 2025.
 The Company has the option to terminate the lease in March 2023, subject to satisfaction of certain conditions, including a payment of a termination fee of approximately \$671,000.
 In addition, as part of the agreement, the lessor paid towards the cost of certain leasehold improvements ("landlord contribution") of which the Company could use approximately \$180,000 of unused landlord contribution as a credit against any payment obligation under the lease.
 In the second quarter of 2019, the Company requested the \$180,000 landlord contribution from the lessor as a reimbursement towards certain leasehold improvements and received those funds in the third quarter of 2019.
 In the first quarter of 2018, the lessor paid \$373,000 towards certain leasehold improvements which the Company accounted for as a lease incentive and is amortizing as a reduction of rent expense over the lease term.
 Additionally, in April 2018, the lessor refunded the previously provided security deposit and the Company provided a letter of credit to the lessor in the amount of \$575,000, which will be reduced by \$100,000 annually starting in April 2019.
 Additionally, in the third quarter of 2020, the Company concluded that exercising its option to terminate this office lease in March 2023 had met the reasonably certain threshold and as such, the Company remeasured its ROU asset and liability associated with this lease as of September 30, 2020 based on the expected termination fee payment of approximately \$671,000 and a lease termination date of March 2023.
+The remaining lease obligation is classified within lease liability, current on our Condensed Consolidated Balance Sheet.

 The Company's lease agreement with respect to office space in Mississauga, Canada commenced in November 2016, with a lease term of 60 months, expiring on November 30, 2021.
-The Company has the option to terminate the lease upon nine months' notice without any termination fees if such notice is provided.
+During the third quarter of 2021, the Company entered into a lease extension to extend the lease on a month-to-month basis upon expiration of the current lease.
+We have elected to apply the short-term lease exemption.

-The Company commenced a new lease for an office space in Wichita, Kansas in June 2020 which continues for a period of 66 months with an option to extend the term for two additional periods of three years each.
+The Company commenced a new lease for an office space in Wichita, Kansas in June 2020 which continues for a period of 66 months, which we have determined as our expected lease term, and an option to extend the term for two additional periods of three years each.
 The Company has the option to terminate the lease pursuant to certain terms as specified in the lease without any termination fees if notice is provided.